webelcomau/EJBvsCDIvsJSF/README.md

 *Author: Darren Kelly (Webel IT Australia, https://www.webel.com.au)*

-*Thanks also to [GreenSoft Pty Ltd](www.greensoftaustralia.com) for partially sponsoring development of this test web app and investigation.*
+*Thanks also to [GreenSoft Pty Ltd](https://www.greensoftaustralia.com) for partially sponsoring development of this test web app and investigation.*

-This mini test **NetBeans IDE** web app is for investigation of the lifecycle of @Stateless and @Stateful EJBs under @EJB and @Inject into @Named JSF "backing beans" of different CDI-compatible scopes.
+This mini test **NetBeans IDE** web app is for investigation of the lifecycle of `@Stateless` and `@Stateful` session beans under @EJB and CDI @Inject into @Named JSF "backing beans" of different CDI-compatible scopes.

-The EJB session bean lifecycle callbacks @PostConstruct and @PreDestroy -  and additionally also  @PostActivate and @PrePassivate for @Stateful session beans - are logged for analysis.
+The EJB session bean lifecycle callbacks `@PostConstruct` and `@PreDestroy` -  and additionally also  `@PostActivate` and `@PrePassivate` for `@Stateful` session beans - are logged for analysis.

-This mini test web app also investigates when or whether @PreDestroy methods are called and whether garbage collection succeeds for various forms of JavaServer Faces (JSF) "backing beans" (@RequestScoped,  @ViewScoped, and @SessionScoped), which concern is inextricably linked with the lifecycle of any session beans used by the backing beans, and how they are injected (via @EJB or via CDI @Inject).
+This mini test web app also investigates when or whether `@PreDestroy` methods are called and whether garbage collection succeeds for various forms of JavaServer Faces (JSF) "backing beans" (`@RequestScoped`,  `@ViewScoped`, and `@SessionScoped`), which concern is inextricably linked with the lifecycle of any session beans used by the backing beans, and how they are injected (via `@EJB` or via CDI `@Inject`).

-*(See also this separate JSF-only test project https://github.com/webelcomau/JSFviewScopedNav, which was spawned and extended to include examination of the lifecycle of EJB session beans under @Inject vs @EJB.)*
+*(See also this older JSF-only test project https://github.com/webelcomau/JSFviewScopedNav, which was spawned and extended here to also include examination of the lifecycle of EJB session beans under @Inject vs @EJB.)*

 This **NetBeans IDE 8.2** project may be deployed to the bundled GlassFish 4.1.1 web app server (or to an additionally installed Payara41 web app server, or newer GlassFish).
 Download from: